AdventHealth Kissimmee

 AdventHealth Kissimmee is a non-profit hospital campus in Kissimmee, Florida, United States owned by AdventHealth.
-The medical facility has an affiliation with AdventHealth Orlando, it is a tertiary, teaching hospital and primary stroke center that has multiple specialties.
+The medical facility has an affiliation with AdventHealth Orlando, it is a tertiary, teaching hospital, burn center, and primary stroke center that has multiple specialties.
 In 1993, the hospital was purchased by Florida Hospital.
 In 2023, AdventHealth Kissimmee was tied with AdventHealth Celebration, as being the second largest employer in Osceola County with 3,565 employees.

 History

 1941-2002

 In 1941, Kissimmee Hospital and Clinic was founded at the home of physician Raymond Sessions.
 In 1980, Kissimmee Memorial Hospital opened with 77 beds and increased its size to 120 beds in 1981.

 In early 1990, Florida Hospital wanted to purchase Kissimmee Memorial Hospital, from Basic American Medical Inc. of Indianapolis.
 But by early October, the talks ended due to financial issues.

 In 1992, Columbia Hospital Corporation acquired the hospital when it purchased Basic American Medical.

-In late August 1993, Florida Hospital purchased Kissimmee Memorial Hospital from Columbia Hospital Corporation.
-Officially making it the fifth hospital to be operated by the subsidiary.
+In late August 1993, Florida Hospital purchased Kissimmee Memorial Hospital from Columbia Hospital Corporation, making it the fifth hospital to be operated by the subsidiary.
 Also Willow Creek Hospital in Arlington, Texas was sold by Columbia Hospital Corporation to Adventist Health System.
 Both hospitals were sold for $26.5 million, ending a lawsuit filed by Adventist Health System against Columbia Hospital Corporation.

 In late May 2002, the Agency for Health Care Administration approved 10 new beds for the hospital, increasing the number of beds of Florida Hospital Kissimmee to 50.

 In early May 2007, renovations were completed on the hospital's imaging department, a chapel was added and the number of patient beds was increased to 65.